 In the freedom-restricting centre, the facilities are austere and the house rules are stricter than in a regular reception centre.
 Residents must report 5 days a week to the COA and the aliens police (AVIM) and remain within the borders of the municipality.
 This makes them available for interviews and activities focusing on return.
-They do not receive a living allowance like in a regular reception centre.
-We provide meals and care products in kind.
+They do not receive a living allowance like in a regular reception centre, but they do receive an allowance for food.
 The number of activities is limited: adults take the Future training and can do volunteer work in the centre.

 Families with minor children who have exhausted all legal means can move from the reception centre to a 'family centre' (gl) if they have no other shelter.
 Children below the age of 18 remain entitled to shelter even after rejection of the asylum application, this includes their parents and siblings.
 The Repatriation and Departure Service (DT&V) supports the families in their departure from the Netherlands.
 The guidance and support by the COA are also focused on return and a future in the country of origin.

 The facilities and house rules are just as austere and strict as in the freedom-restricting centre.
 The idea is that the families leave the Netherlands as quickly as possible.
-In a family centre, families do receive a food allowance, so that they can cook themselves.
 For adults, we offer a limited number of activities: the Future training and volunteer work in the centre.

 For children, the facilities are the same as in a regular reception centre.
 They go to school, there's a playground and there’s a range of sports, games, arts and music activities.